 Risk?… yep… think about it.

-MailChimp allows you to send emails and to get them into someone’s inbox.
-Anything that prevents this from happening strikes at the core of MailChimp’s existence.
+Mailchimp allows you to send emails into someone’s inbox.
+Anything that prevents this from happening strikes at the core of Mailchimp’s existence.

-The protection is provided by the inbox providers, like google (gmail), yahoo and lots of others.
-They review the emails that their customers receive, and decide if they’ll let the email get to the inbox (or be put in a promo/spam folder, or even bounced completely).
+The protection is provided by the inbox providers (such as google (gmail), yahoo, corporate email servers and lots of others).
+They review the emails that their customers receive, and decide if they’ll let the email get to the inbox (or be put in a promo/spam folder, or even remove it completely).

 …and a big factor that they take into account is the “reputation” of the person who sent it.
 If that reputation is tarnished, then the inbox provider will always be likely to penalise that sender, and limit the chances of emails getting into an inbox.

-MailChimp sends a lot of emails… billions… and has over 10 million users… it simply doesn’t have the ability to check every email that gets sent manually… so it uses a tool that automatically scans everything on their behalf called Omnivore.
+Mailchimp sends a lot of emails… billions… and has over 10 million users… it simply doesn’t have the ability to check every email that gets sent manually… so it uses a in-house software tool that automatically scans everything on their behalf called Omnivore.

-MailChimp tells Omnivore the type of activity that could cause a problem and then Omnivore checks everything and if it spots a problem, it’ll automatically put a stop on your account and put you in MailChimp Jail.
+Mailchimp tells Omnivore the type of activity that could cause a problem for them and then Omnivore looks at everything and if it spots a likely issue, it’ll automatically put a stop on your account and put you in Mailchimp Jail.

-There’s every chance that the actual activity you’ve taken is completely above board… but if it’s deemed suspicious, then Omnivore spots it and “clang goes the jail door” – so don’t take it personally, it’s just a computer based policing program working on guidelines.
+There’s every chance that the actual activity you’ve taken is completely above board and normal… but if it’s deemed suspicious, then Omnivore spots it and “clang goes the jail door” – so don’t take it personally, it’s just a computer based policing program working on guidelines it’s been given.

-However, Omnivore is just the cops… once you get in jail, real MailChimp people will review your case and decide if you need to be put in jail permanently, or if your intention was pure, let you go with no charges.
+However, Omnivore is just the police in this analogy… once you get in jail, real Mailchimp people will review your case, the reason you were ‘put in jail’ and decide if you need to be sentenced and put in jail permanently, or if your intention was pure, let you go with no charges.

 …but obviously, you don’t want to put in jail anyways (if you are a regular emailer, a few days when you can’t send emails is a problem… and if you’ve got automations, they all get paused and you have to manually restart them!), so how can you avoid it?

-How do you avoid the MailChimp cops?… Well much like the Google Algorithm, there’s no fully published detailed guidelines, but here are a few things which will potentially cause an issue…
+How do you avoid the Mailchimp cops?… Well much like the Google Algorithm, there’s no fully published detailed guidelines or insights into how it truly works, but here are a few things which will potentially cause an issue.

 Anyway… here’s some things I know will cause Omnivore to get suspicious of your account:

-Of course, it could be that you’re doing a list cleanse and are expecting a high unsubscribe rate, but Omnivore doesn’t know this – so if you are thinking of doing a list cleanse and are positively asking people to unsubscribe, it’s probably best they email you to tell you this, rather then they click on the MailChimp unsubscribe link.
+Of course, it could be that you’re doing a list cleanse and are expecting a high unsubscribe rate, but Omnivore doesn’t know this – so if you are thinking of doing one and are positively asking people to unsubscribe, it’s probably best they email you to tell you this, rather then they click on the Mailchimp unsubscribe link.

-- Complaints – when someone unsubscribes, they get sent to the unsubscribe detail page that’s held within MailChimp… and that’s where they can complain and class your email as spam.
-So doubly make sure your email doesn’t cause offense!
+- Complaints – when someone unsubscribes using Mailchimp’s unsubscribe link, they get sent to the unsubscribe detail page that’s held within Mailchimp… and that’s where they can complain and class your email as spam.
+So doubly make sure your email doesn’t cause offence!

-- Dodgy email addresses in your list – The last main area that will trigger Omnivore is when you have lots of emails in your list that MailChimp ‘doesn’t approve of!’.
+- Dodgy email addresses in your audience – The last main area that will trigger Omnivore is when you have lots of emails in your list that Mailchimp ‘doesn’t approve of!’.

-Sometimes, this isn’t your fault – a load of emails sign up to you list via a ‘bot’ through your public facing form…MailChimp spots this and stops your account as it doesn’t want these emails to be emailed (it’ll damage the reputation).
+Sometimes, this isn’t your fault – a load of emails sign up to you list via a ‘bot’ through your public facing form…Mailchimp spots this and stops your account as it doesn’t want these emails to be emailed (as it’ll damage their reputation).

-However, adding emails to MailChimp directly, that you have either bought (a MailChimp no no), have scraped, or have gotten through some other nefarious scheme will likely be spotted by MailChimp.
+However, adding emails to Mailchimp directly, that you have either bought (a Mailchimp no no), have scraped from public websites, or have gotten through some other nefarious scheme will likely be spotted by Mailchimp.
 This type of activity is what spammers do… and the emails potentially include ‘spam trap’ emails, which are used to catch spammers… so just don’t do it.

 Occasionally, you may upload a list from your CRM which you know is above board, and yet still fall foul of Omnivore… remember, all Omnivore does is automatically look for signals that you could be being bad… even if you aren’t.

-Avoid these things are your chances of being spotted by the MailChimp cops as they cruise past your account are minimal.
+Avoid these things and your chances of being spotted by the Mailchimp cops as they cruise past your account are minimal.

 Getting out of Jail

-…and there are a few things you can do yourself to sort the problem out, depending on the reason there was a problem…
+There are also a few things that you can do yourself to sort the problem out, depending on the reason there was a problem…

-- If you haven’t imported any emails recently, it could be your list is old and has some invalid emails… which then requires you to go through the email reconfirmation process.
+- If you haven’t imported any emails recently, it could be your list is old and has some invalid or dead emails… which then requires you to go through the email reconfirmation process (and cleanse the list).

 - …and a good way is to find the last import you made and check that…

-Of course, if you don’t fall into that bracket and you’re on a free account, the best solution is probably to contact them via Social Media (their Facebook and Twitter accounts seem to get the best response), especially if this issue has been going on for a few days.
+Of course, if you don’t have access to a paid account, you can’t use chat so the best solution is I’ve seen people us is to contact them via Social Media (their Facebook and Twitter accounts seem to get the best response), especially if this issue has been going on for a few days.

 You could also try their compliance email – firstname.lastname@example.org.

-Everyone makes mistakes… the key though is making sure that the mistake is truly that… and not a specific action which is wrong.
+Everyone makes mistakes… the key though is making sure that the mistake was genuine… and not a specific action which is wrong.